 Experience Sicily in all its glory by driving around the island in 2 weeks.
-Highlights of this tour include Palermo, a cultural melting pot with its stunning monuments and vibrant local markets; Taormina, the elegant village famous for its Greek theater and the postcard views of Mount Etna; The continuous activity of the volcano Stromboli and its breathtaking coastal scenery; Syracuse and Agrigento with their archaeological masterpieces and Mt Etna: Europe's highest active volcano.
+Highlights of this tour include Palermo, a cultural melting pot with stunning monuments and vibrant local markets and Taormina, the elegant village famous for its Greek theater and the postcard views.
+You'll also visit Syracuse and Agrigento, with their archaeological masterpieces, and hike Mt.
+Etna—Europe's most active volcano.

 How it works

 Tell us what kind of trip you want